SamTheIG/Mikrotik-manager/README.md

 - [x] Create the Mikrotik app
 - [x] Complete the Mikrotik model
 - [x] Show commands for each Router
-- [ ] Run commands by clicking on them
+- [x] Run commands by clicking on them
-- [ ] connect to Mikrotik server and run commands
+- [x] connect to Mikrotik server and run commands
+- [ ] What's next?